-Where pharmacies do not take up the offer to provide these services within the first year following publication of this PNA, the Health Board will explore the reasons for this and may review the need for additional pharmaceutical services in this area.
+The Health Board will review uptake of current enhanced services fully in April 2022.
+Where pharmacies do not take up the offer to provide the identified enhanced services by September 30th 2022, the Health Board will explore the reasons for this and will review the need for additional pharmaceutical services in a particular area.

-Each of the 11 GP practice sites, both main and branch, within the locality has access to pharmaceutical services as follows:
+Proximity of dispensing services to GP practices Each of the 11 GP practice sites, both main and branch, within the locality has access to pharmaceutical services as follows: